 Spreading the light of India and the Orient

 Bharatiya Chetna Kendra was established on the Diwali day in the year 2008.
-However, it was got registered as a Trust on the 5th May, 2009.
-There were two reasons for naming it ‘Bharatiya Chetna Kendra’ (which would literally translate as the Indian Consciousness Centre): one, it was designed for transforming the consciousness of the Indians; and two, it was inspired by certain original and unique Indian ideas which deserve to be promoted not only in India but everywhere else.
-However, it should not be presumed from what has been said above that all ideas thrown up by the Indian civilization are equally relevant today, or that each of them are acceptable today.
-For example, many ideas which promote poverty and germinated at a late stage of history, now deserve to be discarded, and the ideas of four main goals of life have to be resurrected, which include economic advancement.
-Yet, is has to be especially borne in mind that the current wave from the West that seeks to turn human beings completely into economic beings is a wave that must be resisted and stalled.
-It is necessary to understand that Bharatiya Chetna Kendra does not believe that the Indian civilization does not need to learn anything from other civilizations.
-The greatest contribution of the Western civilization to other civilizations is the scientific outlook and the scientific method which must spread among the Indians as well as all others.
+However, it was registered as a Trust on the 5th May, 2009.
+There were two reasons for naming it Bharatiya Chetna Kendra (which would translate as the Indian Consciousness Centre): one, it was intended to transform the mindset of the common Indians; and two, it was inspired by certain original and unique Indian ideas which deserve to be promoted not only in India but everywhere else.
+However, it should not be presumed from what has been said above that all ideas thrown up by the Indian civilization are equally relevant today or that each of them are acceptable in modern times.
+For example, many ideas which promoted poverty and germinated at a late stage of history now deserve to be discarded, and the ideas of four main goals of life have to be resurrected, which include the promotion of prosperity.
+Yet, it has to be borne in mind that the West's current wave that seeks to turn human beings completely into economic beings is a wave that must be resisted and halted.
+It is necessary to understand that Bharatiya Chetna Kendra does not believe that the Indian civilization does not need to learn anything from other societies.
+The most significant contribution of the Western culture to other civilizations is the scientific outlook and the scientific method, which must spread among the Indians and others.